Phantas0s/devdash-doc/content/getting-started/use-cases/devdash/_index.md

 title: DevDash
 ---

-DevDash is on Github, therefore I use this dashboard to monitor the project, especially when I speak about it on social media.
+I use this dashboard to monitor DevDash on Github, especially when I write about it on social media.

 {{%expand "I want the config!" %}}
 ```YAML